Kouroo/loggy/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Kouroo via [contact@kouroo.fr](mailto:contact@kouroo.fr).
+If you discover a security vulnerability within Loggy, please send an e-mail to Kouroo via [contact@kouroo.fr](mailto:contact@kouroo.fr).
 All security vulnerabilities will be promptly addressed.

 ## License